Kathleen and Curtis Marble Professor in Cancer Research

 Learn more about the Amon lab and how understanding cell division and cell stress may lead to the development of new drugs or compounds that selectively kill cancer cells by watching this video: "Inside the Lab: Angelika Amon, Ph.D."

 A molecular and cell biologist, Dr. Amon is the Kathleen and Curtis Marble Professor in Cancer Research and Professor of Biology at MIT.
 She received her B.S. from the University of Vienna and continued her doctoral work there under Professor Kim Nasmyth at the Research Institute of Molecular Pathology, receiving her Ph.D. in 1993.
 She completed a two-year post-doctoral fellowship at the Whitehead Institute in Cambridge, Massachusetts and was subsequently named a Whitehead Fellow for three years.
 In 1999, she joined the MIT Center for Cancer Research and the Department of Biology and was promoted to full Professor in 2007.
 Dr. Amon has won a Presidential Early Career Award for Scientists and Engineers in 1998, was named an Associate Investigator at the Howard Hughes Medical Institute in 2000, and was the 2003 recipient of the National Science Foundation's Alan T. Waterman Award.
 She has also shared the 2007 Paul Marks Prize for Cancer Research and won the 2008 National Academy of Sciences Award in Molecular Biology.
-In 2013, Dr. Amon was awarded the Ernst Jung Prize for medicine, one of Europe’s most prestigious and generous medical awards.
-She was named a winner of the 2019 Breakthrough Prize in Life Sciences, and in 2020 she was awarded the Human Frontier Science Program's Nakasone Award.
+In 2013, Dr. Amon was awarded the Ernst Jung Prize for medicine.
+In 2019 she was named the recipient of the Vilcek Prize in Biomedical Science and a winner of the Breakthrough Prize in Life Sciences, and in 2020 she was awarded the Human Frontier Science Program's Nakasone Award.